davidekim/ppi_iterative_opt/README.md

 git clone https://github.com/davidekim/ppi_iterative_opt.git
 ~~~

 You must install the dependencies for RFdiffusion, MPNN, and Alphafold2 by following the instructions from their respective web sites.
+More information is available in the [dl_binder_design repo](https://github.com/nrbennet/dl_binder_design).

 Install RFdiffusion checkpoint.
 ~~~